Are you reaping the rewards of radical collaboration?

 Professor of Business Transformation at IMD

-Knut Haanaes is a former Dean of the Global Leadership Institute at the World Economic Forum.
-He was previously a Senior Partner at the Boston Consulting Group and founded their first sustainability practice.Ā At IMD he teaches in many of the key programs, including the MBA, and is Co-Director of the Leading Sustainable Business Transformation program (LSBT) and the Driving Sustainability from the Boardroom (DSB) program.
-His research interests are related to strategy, digital transformation,Ā and sustainability.
+Knut Haanaes is Professor of Strategy at IMD.
+He is the former Dean of the Global Leadership Institute at the World Economic Forum.
+He was previously a Senior Partner at the Boston Consulting Group and founded their first sustainability practice.
+At IMD he teaches in many of the key programs, including the MBA, and is Co-Director of the Leading Sustainable Business Transformation program (LSBT) and the Driving Sustainability from the Boardroom (DSB) program.
+His research interests are related to strategy, digital transformation, and sustainability.

 Explore first person business intelligence from top minds curated for a global executive audience